hanthethanh/mh/README.md

             "  span." + classC,
             "    \0" + text,        // \0 means: treat this line as is, ie no translation
             "")

+See ```example-oocss-template.html``` for a more complete example where the html file at <http://oocss.org/template.html> has been rewritten using MH.